Miller House (Columbus, Indiana): Allées

 The main entrance allée, originally made of horse chestnut trees, lines Highland Way, the access driveway that extends south of the house.
 The horse chestnut trees were later replaced with yellow buckeyes.
 As visitors travel north along Highland Way, the house appears gradually behind the trees; a pathway continues north on the same axis, running east of the house.
 A west–east allée, with three rows of trees, runs westward to the river, originating on the southern facade of the house.
 This contrasted with traditional allées, which often led to formal lawns.

 Yet another allée, composed of two rows of honey locust trees, runs along the west side of the house.
 This allée, which is intended to shade the house, separates the house on one side from the meadow and river on the other.
 For visual consistency, all of the trees in the western allée are typically replaced even if only a few trees die or are damaged.
 Crushed stone surrounds the trees in the western allée.
 In contrast to traditional allées, which terminate at a building, the western allée is bisected by the house, continuing north and south from either end.
-Art was displayed at each end of the western allée when the Millers lived there; the north end contained Henry Moore's sculpture Draped Reclining Woman, while the south end included a bas relief by Jacques Lipchitz at the south.
+Art was displayed at each end of the western allée when the Millers lived there; the north end contained Henry Moore's sculpture Draped Reclining Woman, while the south end included a bas relief by Jacques Lipchitz.